Kodak S-1 vs Olympus E-M10

 Review summary: Kodak S-1 vs Olympus E-M10

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M10?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.